mythrik03/Website/README.md

-## About Holo Taco
+## About Holo Taco: A Customer's Perspective

 You can visit the [Holo Taco website](https://www.holotaco.com/) for more information and to purchase the nail polish.

 **Holo Taco** was created by Simply Nailogical(YouTuber).
 It was released on July 2019.
 Holo stands for holographic and taco is a reference to a running joke on her channel where top coats are referred to as "tacos".

 ![logo](https://cdn.shopify.com/s/files/1/0050/3001/9162/t/2/assets/zendesk-avatar_200x.jpg?v=8375691822647145024 "Holo Taco Logo")

 ### Collections

 Since its creation, there have been 12 collections of nail polish(and counting!).
 These are the collection names: Tea Cremes, Sweet Cremes, Tropic Like Its Hot, Unicorns Just Wanna Have Sun, Electric Holos, For Art's Sake, Pastel Rainbow, Unicorn Dream, The Rainbow, Unicorn Bundle, Frosted Metals, and Multichrome.
-Holo Taco also sells nail care items and nail basics.
+Holo Taco also sells nail care items and nail polish basics.
 These include nail files, base coats, and top coats.

 #### My Favorite